STUDY JAPANESE ONLINE WITH NATIVES HERE

 Kanji Kana Romaji Meaning / Notes

-甘い あまい Sweet It means Sweet, and can refer to the sweet taste.
+甘い あまい Sweet It means Sweet, and it can refer to the sweet taste.

 キャンディ Kyandi An Americanized version of candy written in katakana.